amanzi/amanzi/doc/required_software/required_software.rst

         :Description: C++ Library which extends the capabilibies of the standard library.
         :Role: Specific Boost libraries are used in various parts of the Amanzi code base.

-        - filesystem.
-Used to create directories, test directory existence and other file system activities.
+        - ``filesystem``: Used to create directories, test directory existence and other file system activities.
-        - graph.
-Used in the mesh audit tool.
+        - ``graph``: Used in the mesh audit tool.
-        - mpl.
-Meta-programming library used in the mesh factory.
+        - ``mpl``: Meta-programming library used in the mesh factory.

-        :Dependencies: A good C++ compiler and reasonably modern platform.
+        :Dependencies: A modern C++ compiler.
+See the Boost website for specifics.
         :Information: http://www.boost.org/